 By Erin Lazer, Owner of SpaceStyle Home Staging, Organizing and Design, www.SpaceStyle.ca, firstname.lastname@example.org

 A parent who does not have day-to-day care and control of the children usually will be responsible for paying child support.
-The amount is based on that parent’s income and on the extraordinary expenses of the children.
+The amount is based on that parent’s income and on the special and extraordinary expenses of the children.

 This is a complex question.
 In answering it, there are three questions that need to be considered.
 Firstly, is a spouse entitled to support?
 Secondly, what is the amount of support that should be paid?
 Thirdly, what is the duration that support should be paid for?
 When determining spousal support, the judge requires that each spouse file a sworn financial statement which contains a monthly budget.
 This way, the judge can see the total monthly income and expenses of each spouse.
 The judge will consider the financial need of the spouse that requests support, the financial ability of the other spouse to pay support and the standard of living that the spouses maintained before separation.